Block / CMU Calculator

 Standard Block Dimensions

 This calculator assumes standard 8x8x16 inch CMU blocks (nominal dimensions).
-If using different block sizes, you'll need to adjust the blocks per square foot manually or find a specialized tool.
+If using different block sizes, you'll need to know their specific coverage per square foot and adjust accordingly.

 Consider Mortar Joints